fermi-ad/redis-adapter/README.md

 C++ adapter which wraps redis++ to communicate to the instrumentation Redis database

 # Build Instructions CMake
+To build RedisAdapter as a standalone library, including tests and benchmarking (cmake required)
+1. From the root directory:

+    `cmake -S . -B build -D REDIS_ADAPTER_TEST=1 -D REDIS_ADAPTER_BENCHMARK=1 && cmake --build build`

+2. Start Redis using the redis-start.sh script

+    `./redis-start.sh`

+3. Run the test executable in the build directory

+    `./build/redis-adapter-test`

+4. Run the benchmark executable in the build directory.

+    `./build/redis-adapter-benchmark [host]`

 To integrate RedisAdapter into your CMake project:
 1. Add the RedisAdapter repository to your project's directory structure.
 2. Include the RedisAdapter project using: